BUAA-CI-LAB/Literatures-on-GNN-Acceleration/README.md

   - [Surveys and Performance Analysis on Graph Learning](#surveys-and-performance-analysis-on-graph-learning)
   - [Maintainers](#maintainers)

-Click [here](./By-Time.md) to view these literatures in a reverse chronological order.
 You can also find [Related Conferences](./General%20Resources/Conference.md), [Graph Learning Tools](./General%20Resources/Frameworks%20%26%20Tools/), [Learning Materials on GNNs](./General%20Resources/Learning%20Materials) and Other Resources in [General Resources](./General%20Resources).